Vulcanized Fibre is made from a number

 pressed together.

-The gelatinous fibers create both a stronger bond within each
+vulcanized fibre The gelatinous fibers create both a stronger bond

-ply of paper and a stronger bond between the plies of paper.
-They
+within each ply of paper and a stronger bond between the plies of

-bind together to form Vulcanized Fibre, a chemically pure product
+paper.
+They bind together to form Vulcanized Fibre, a chemically pure

-of unmatched physical and electrical properties, and unique bond
+product of unmatched physical and electrical properties, and unique

-Once the fibre plies are bonded together, the Zinc Chloride is
+vulcanized fibre Once the fibre plies are bonded together, the Zinc

-gradually leached out of the fibre in a series of water baths.
-The
+Chloride is gradually leached out of the fibre in a series of water

-fibre is then dried and cut into its final form: sheets, rolls,
+baths.
+The fibre is then dried and cut into its final form: sheets,

 but the concepts are the same.